-Collier County also participates in the SWFL Regional Coalition to End Homelessness's annual Point-in-Time (PIT) Count Survey.
+Collier County also participates in the Hunger & Homeless Coalition's annual Point-in-Time (PIT) Count Survey.
 The PIT is a snapshot of the homeless population on any given night, typically in the last week of January each year.
-The survey results help to show the current state of homelessness in the County and identify which homeless subgroups (chronic, veterans, unaccompanied youth, etc.) are in need of assistance.
-The County also funds the SWFL Regional Coalition to End Homelessness for HMIS activities, which will ultimately help the CoC better assess the needs of homeless persons in Collier County through efficient data collection.
-The 2024 PIT Count reported that there were 660 individuals experiencing homelessness, and 406 were unsheltered.
+The survey results help to show the current state of homelessness in the County and identifies which homeless subgroups (chronic, veterans, unaccompanied youth etc.) are in need of assistance.
+The County also funds the Hunger & Homeless Coalition for HMIS activities, which will ultimately help the CoC better assess the needs of homeless persons in Collier County through efficient data collection.